 Space Traffic Management Conference

-The Space Security and Safety (SSS) Program at The University of Texas at Austin’s Strauss Center and the Cockrell School of Engineering, in partnership with the International Academy of Astronautics (IAA) and Lockheed Martin, will hold the 7th annual Space Traffic Management conference, “Trust, But Verify: Incentivizing Compliance Through Shared Monitoring and Assessment.”
-The conference will take place virtually via Zoom webinar on Tuesday, January 26, 2021, and Wednesday, January 27.
-The conference is being organized by SSS Program Lead Dr. Moriba Jah, and non-resident SSS scholar Dr. Diane Howard.
+The Space Security, Safety, and Sustainability (SSSS) Program at The University of Texas at Austin’s Strauss Center and the Cockrell School of Engineering, in partnership with the International Academy of Astronautics (IAA) and Lockheed Martin, will hold the 8th annual Space Traffic Management conference, “Anthropogenic Environmental Impact and Assessment of Space Traffic on Space Operations and Implications for Climate Change Monitoring”.
+The conference will take place on Wednesday, March 2nd and Thursday, March 3rd, 2022.
+The conference is being organized by SSSS Program Lead Dr. Moriba Jah, non-resident SSSS scholar Dr. Diane Howard, and the IAA Space Traffic Management Committee.

 At STM Conferences, experts from all over the world gather to discuss and exchange on space traffic management.
-Technical sessions are devoted to topics like Range Management, Airspace/Orbital Space Integration, Space Safety, Security, and Sustainability, Space Environment Effects and Impacts and Related Issues.
+Technical sessions will range from topics like Range Management, Airspace/Orbital Space Integration, Space Safety, Security, and Sustainability, Space Environment Effects and Impacts and Related Issues.

 Abstracts of up to 250 words are invited to apply and must include the precise title of the paper, the topic area of interest, the author’s full name and affiliation, and complete contact information including an email address.
 The language of the conference is English.
-Technical paper abstracts in the areas described above or related to Space Traffic Management will be accepted electronically through the conference email [email protected] beginning November 2nd, 2020.
+Technical paper abstracts in the areas described above or related to Space Traffic Management will be accepted electronically through the conference email [email protected] beginning November 2nd, 2021.
 Please be sure to designate the topic area your paper addresses (see topics listed below).
-The deadline for receipt of abstracts is December 15, 2020.
+The deadline for receipt of abstracts is TBD.

 The abstract template is available here.